HVAC Technician Resume Builder

 Example

-A service technician might lead with EPA 608 Universal and NATE certification, list Carrier and Trane rooftop units plus split systems, describe running a 220-unit preventive-maintenance route with a 95% contract renewal rate, and note R-410A and brazing certs.
-The result reads as a certified, brand-fluent technician rather than a generic list of duties.
+A service technician might lead with EPA 608 Universal and NATE certification, list Carrier and Trane rooftop units, Daikin VRF systems, and walk-in refrigeration, describe running a 220-unit PM route with a 95% contract renewal rate and a 30% reduction in emergency callbacks, and note R-410A and brazing certifications.
+The result reads as a certified, brand-fluent technician with a measurable track record — not a generic list of duties.